bbgvisualjournalist/table-to-svg/README.md

 Bugs, features and optimizations:
 * Add support for [Grouped bar charts](http://bl.ocks.org/mbostock/3887051)
 * Add support for scatter plots.
-* Add some media query styling for the charts
 * At the moment the resize function doesn't work for multiple charts on the page.
 * I'm using jQuery to create the JSON but I'm pretty sure you can do this with just D3.
 * limit label widths (or hide labels) below a certain point.
-* Do we want to be able to call createChart on multiple charts by targeting all <table class'chartThis'>...</table>?
+* Do we want to be able to call createChart on multiple charts by targeting all &lt;table class'chartThis'&gt;...&lt;/table&gt;?
+* Pie Chart values are lost in smaller wedges
+* add onclick so that you can find the data via on click.
+* Dollar and percentage values in tables (prefix/suffix?)
+* Axis label options
+* Should the bar charts be created (or have the option) of being created with just HTML/divs?
+* create a key? position key responsively?
+* supporting negative numbers on bar charts